Diversified exposure to emerging markets, seeking to capture value and growth

 Portfolio Attribution

-The Causeway Emerging Markets Fund (“Fund”), on a net asset value basis, outperformed the Index in June 2025.
+The Causeway Emerging Markets Fund (“Fund”), on a net asset value basis, underperformed the Index in September 2025.
 We use both bottom-up “stock-specific” and top-down factor categories to seek to forecast alpha for the stocks in the Fund’s investable universe.
-Our bottom-up growth, technical (price momentum), valuation, and corporate events factors were positive indicators in June, while competitive strength was a negative indicator during the month.
-Our top-down country/sector aggregate was a positive indicator.
-Macroeconomic and currency were negative indicators.
+Our bottom-up growth and competitive strength factors were positive indicators in September.
+Our valuation, corporate events, and technical (price momentum) were negative indicators during the month.
+Our top-down country/sector aggregate factor was a positive indicator while the currency and macroeconomic factors were negative during the month.

 Investment Outlook